Subscribe To This Site

 The food industry first removes the vitamins by processing and refining the cereal and then fortifies these nutritionally poor foods with added vitamins: these only partly replace what has been lost.

-So, if you want to give yourself and your family the best nutrition, eat mainly wholegrain and organic wheat products.
+So, if you want to give yourself and your family the best nutrition, eat mainly wholegrain and organic wheat products, rather than highly refined ones.
+Explore other cereals and sources of carbohydrate, too.

 Where can you buy organic whole grain flour and breads?